avalon60/ctk_theme_builder/docs/known_issues.md

 ### CTk Theme Builder
 #### Colour Harmonics
-You may encounter a situation where, despite having an open theme, the Colour Harmonics option is greyed out (disabled).
-You can work around this by saving any changes and restarting the app.
+You may encounter a situation where, despite having an open theme, the Colour Harmonics option is greyed out (disabled). this doesn't happen that frequently, but if it does. you can work around this by saving any changes and restarting the app.

-As soon as I spot the workflow which causes this I will fix it.
-(It's a difficult one to spot)
+As soon as I spot the workflow which causes this I will fix it (it's a difficult one to spot).

 #### Listener Timeout
 When this occurs, the *Control Panel* cannot communicate with the *Preview Panel*, leaving it in a "zombie" state.
-This should be rare, unless you keep attempting to launch the application whilst an instance of it is already running.
+This should be rare, unless you keep attempting to launch the application whilst another instance of it is already running.

 Depending on your operating system, this means that you will need to use xkill, Task manager etc,  to kill the panel.